-Zabka released his tight grip on the steering wheel once he straightened out on Main Street.
+Zabka loosened his grip of the steering wheel after straightening out on Main Street.
 “Did you see that asshole?” he said to his passengers.

-From the seat beside him, Bob answered, “Yeah, the nerve of that guy.”
+“Yeah, the nerve of that guy,” Bob answered from the seat beside him.
 He looked back at Lighthouse, cramped between their luggage, and they chuckled.

-It was a sunny afternoon, and Zabka stuck his arm out the window to enjoy the breeze.
+It was a sunny afternoon, and Zabka stuck his arm out the window.
+He floated his hand up and down like a plane as it cut through the wind.

-“Dude, what happened to the tunes?”
-Lighthouse asked.
+The radio station switched to a commercial, and Lighthouse asked, “Dude, what happened to the tunes?”

 Bob slid in a Jackyl CD, selected the song he wanted, and turned up the volume.
 Soon into it, the guitar riff got their heads banging.
 Zabka eyed a car full of girls with a UB bumper sticker and sped up next to it.
 He looked over at the girls and sung along with the chorus, “But she loves my cock! — Loves my cock!
 Loves my cock!
 Loves my cock!”